 Epithelial and sub-epithelial corneal dystrophies:

-- Fuchs’ endothelial corneal dystrophy: this is the most common of the corneal dystrophies that affect the deeper layers of the cornea.
+This is the most common of the corneal dystrophies that affect the deeper layers of the cornea.
 Fuchs’ endothelial dystrophy tends to occur more often in women than in men but its genetics are complex.
 In someone who is affected, the endothelial cells deteriorate, causing the cornea to take on water.
-This causes distorted vision that worsens throughout the day, the eyes become painful and blisters form on the surface of the cornea.
-A soft bandage contact lens can be used to protect the epithelium and a corneal transplant is often advised.
-The condition does not recur after corneal transplantation, so this treatment is extremely successful.